Description

 Improved Resistance to Loads

 Heat treating glass increases its resistance to wind and snow loads.
-This improved performance can be critical where glass is used in structurally-glazed applications.
+Improved performance plays a critical role in structurally-glazed glass applications.

 Explore Hartung Products